sachleen/Legacy-Challenge/README.md

 All
 - Number of submissions for each survey
+- All interns and number of tasks completed
-- Number of interns that completed all seven tasks
+- Interns that completed all seven tasks
 - Number of responses from each campus

 Power of One (Volunteering)